aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 $$
 </center>
 Where the barred component is the mean field, and the component in lower case is the turbulent component.
 Thus, if we do a average over scales larger than the scales of the turbulent component, we are only left with the mean field component, and we will deal will the equations obtained by this method.
 It is valid to question as to why are we neglecting random fields for this part.
 Given the physical scales of a galaxy, it is safe to do this averaging.
 We must also note that the effect of turbulence is not actually entirely removed.
 Turbulence components tend to diffuse out the energy from the large scale magnetic fields, and the turbulence component is actually accounted for by the diffusivity parameter $\eta_t$.
-For our analysis, we have taken
 <center>
 $$
-\eta_t =  \frac{1}{3}\tau \v_{rms}^2
+\eta_t =  \frac{1}{3}\tau v_{rms}^2
 $$
 </center>
-Where $\tau$ is the timescales for turbulent flows, and $v_{rms}$ is the typical flow velocity of the
+Where $\tau$ is the timescales for turbulent flows, and $v_{rms}$ is the typical turbulent flow velocity.
+We therefore have accounted for turbulence in a simpler fashion by this parameter $\eta_t$.
-### Theory
+Now for the dynamo to amplify the magnetic flux, we need to $\alpha$-$\Omega$ effect.
+This competes with the diffusion term to generate higher mean field amplitudes.
+We need atleast $\alpha$ and $\Omega$ effect for this.
+For our case of analysis, we have neglected $\alpha^2$ effect.
+I will shortly desribe these effects more rigorously in coming sections.
+Thus we have a picture now that, turbulent motions tend to diffuse out the magnetic field strength.
+If there is some machineary which transports the turbulence out of system, then it should help in retaining the large scale fields.
+Fountain flow is one such machinery

 For ease of analysis, we have assumed a no-z approximation, that is for a thin disc, the derivatives along $z$ can be essentially replaced by corresponding ratios.
 Thus the equations for this case is essentially
 <center>
 $$